Valcoholics/phlote-viz/README.md

 10/2/24: I worked on the flyer and then just reached out to a designer

 10/7/24: flyer is up, being circulated...set list is almost done.
-4:30pm clocking into code
+4:30pm clocking into code ——
+10/16/24: the first meetup is over,  I did not show this visualization there, I will reflect on how to finish this and showcase in the next meetup.
+I setup hydra and shuffled a few open source loops of code but you can add gifs in hydra penny needs a logo and the photos back also sync with ____.